marckhouzam/cobra-completion-testing/README.md

 # Dependencies

 - Clone this project and clone the Cobra project both in the same parent directory
-- Docker
+- A container engine installation (e.g, Podman or Docker)
 - GO

-Docker is used to execute the tests for different versions of the different shells.
+Containers are used to execute the tests for different versions of the different shells.
 The tests can be run on Linux or MacOS.

 It is also possible to run the tests natively on MacOS to run regression tests